 LOUISIANA GEOGRAPHIC EDUCATORS ALLIANCE (LAGEA)

 GIS is committed to assisting Louisiana educators of all grade levels and disciplines so that they are well prepared to teach geographic concepts, knowledge, and skills.
 We offer 4-hour workshops that are designed for a variety of teaching styles and settings.
 All of our workshops are taught by GISP Certified Instructors and are offered annually in the Spring and Winter.
-Already we have reached over 42 school districts and several hundred teachers have earned their CEU’s through our PD programs.
+Already we have reached over 35 plus school districts and several hundred teachers have earned their CEU’s through our Teacher PD programs.

 MIGHTY MAPS INSTITUTE

 A core foundational professional development service to teach educators how to utilize the ArcGIS technology platform.
 GGI provides coaching, materials and resources to educators on a district wide level to reach critical mass.
 Our programs and services are designed for K-12 students and educators beginning with teacher PD and lesson plans for 3rd graders.
 READ MORE

 GGI is dedicated to fostering outreach and education in schools using and applying Geographic Information Systems (GIS technology) and Remote Sensing (RS) science and technologies in real world applications.
 We have worked with approximately 42 Louisiana school districts and their students, teachers and educators.